RobertoGalois/Automation-LevelUp-Megaman-Zero-GBA/README.md

-# Automation-LevelUp-Megaman-Zero-GBA
+# Auto-scroll in a page with dynamic generating content
-Autoit script that automates the levelUp of Zero.
-Launch the game, go in front of an infinite respawning enemy and launch the script.
-Could work with spaceBar pressed down with 1000% CPUGba
+Autoit script that automates the scrolling down in pages like facebook for example.